 Bordeaux - Cognac - Loire - Paris

-Start with a visit to Bordeaux, on your last day, pick up your car and proceed for a stay at one of the charming chateaux or inns in the Cognac Wine Region, the process to the Loire Valley for another stay at a chateaux or inn and finally end with a couple of nights in Paris.
+An incredible vacation package through some of the most beautiful regions in France, where some of the world`s best wines are produced!
+Start with a visit to Bordeaux, on your last day, pick up your car and proceed for a stay at one of the charming chateaux or inns in the Cognac Wine Region, then proceed to the Loire Valley for another stay at a chateaux or inn and finally end with a couple of nights in Paris (the romantic City of Lights, where you can have a glass of the fine French wine along with their incredible cuisine in world-class restaurants or quiet, unassuming cafes).This is a flexible vacation package.
+Select your number of nights in each city, desired hotel and activities.

 Paris and the Castles of the Loire Valley; Loire Valley - Burgundy and Nice; Paris - Loire - Burgundy - Champagne; more >>